 “The overall goal in claims is customer satisfaction,” says Meredith Brogan, president of WeGoLook, a Crawford company.
 “The objective of a strong claims response is to match the complexity of resources to the complexity of the claim.
 Insurers and customers in this instance are looking for the same things: quality outcomes and service delivered consistently.”

-According to Pritchard, one of the biggest challenges in maintaining that satisfaction and ensuring consistency of service is a breakdown in communication in the claims process.
+According to Tenesha, one of the biggest challenges in maintaining that satisfaction and ensuring consistency of service is a breakdown in communication in the claims process.

 “Where you tend to see disruption is where the communication chain breaks down between the insured and the other parties to the claim,” she explains.
 “Establishing a direct link between all the stakeholders and ensuring that the flow of critical data between them is maintained and supported by an effective feedback loop, is how you ensure efficiency, consistency and responsiveness in all claims situations.”